Portland Cider Co.

 modern, personalization and character as the brand becomes bigger and grows into the future.

-For someone loyal to the brand over the years, it was noticeable that there was a major disconnect between the brand experience that I was experiencing in person and retail spaces (packaging, taproom experience, tastings, etc.) to their online presence.
+It was noticeable that there was a major disconnect between the brand experience that consumer was experiencing in retail spaces (packaging, taproom experience, tastings, etc.) to their online presence.
 Portland Cider’s website and social media channels felt distant from the rest of the brand’s overall language.
-Their website was very dark, busy and unapproachable.

-To further understand the brand and get a sense of the overall story, I broke down each of their current pages one at a time, while also trying to observe what was working, what wasn’t working, and how the new branding would affect the overall look and feel of the site.
+To further understand the brand and get a sense of the overall story, I broke down each of their current pages one at a time.
+I focused on observing what was working, what wasn’t working, and how the new branding would affect the overall look and feel of the site.

 Overall, the site was extremely text heavy, and utilized way too many colors.
 It made the site feel more like a digital book instead of an enjoyable website.
 To help rectify this, I decided to focus on the ‘show, don’t tell’ method of storytelling.
 The brand prided themselves on homegrown and local ingredients, but yet never showed that element off.
 This lead me to focus on a more photogenic approach.